-If a business invites you to their shop to sell you goods or services, it needs to make sure you have a safe and enjoyable experience.
-If the business violates safety rules and you get hurt?
-Then a Tampa Slip and Fall lawyer can help you recover what was taken.
+If a business invites you to their shop to sell you goods or services, its owners/employees need to ensure that you have a safe and enjoyable experience.
+But what if a business violates safety rules and you get hurt?
+Then a Tampa slip and fall lawyer can help you recover what was taken.